OSOSystem/oso-backend/README.md

 **user**: developer<br>
 **password**: ososystem

-This section will be further expanded in the future as we are still trying some things out with Keycloak.
+This section will be further expanded in the future as we are still trying some things out with Keycloak.<br>
 It is a really complex and powerful FOSS.

 # Contribute to the project